hamim23z/PersonalPortfolio_v1/README.md

-This is the first project for the Software Engineering Fellowship at Headstarter.
-The purpose of this project was to build a personal website that showcases my skills and experiences, along with projects and anything else that I wanted to add.
+This a first version of my professional portfolio that highlights my work experience, education, skills, and projects.
+- Languages Used: HTML, CSS